-The subject property is classified as a Category I Building (Significant Building, No alterations) under Article 11 of the Planning Code.
+The subject property is classified as a Category A Building (Historic Resource Present) within the Lower Nob Hill Apartment Hotel National Register Historic District.
 The proposed conversions represent a change of use only, and would not result in any alterations to the existing building.
 The existing historic building would be preserved.
-No Permit to Alter would be required for the proposed change of use.